CityOfPhiladelphia/arc-open/README.md

 There are a few ways that the toolbox can be installed besides the regular `git clone\fork`

 * If you are using ArcGIS 10.1, [download the ZIP archive of the source code](https://github.com/CityOfPhiladelphia/arc-open/archive/v1.0.zip) and extract it somewhere on your machine.
-In Desktop or Catalog, open the ArcToolbox window and add the `ArcOpen.pyt` file as a new toolbox.
+In Desktop or Catalog, open the ArcToolbox window and add the `arc-open/arc_open/esri/toolboxes/ArcOpen.pyt` file as a new toolbox.

 Please do not add the toolbox in your ArcToolbox and save the settings to the default location, *this may be cause ArcGIS to crash on future launches*!
 If you do this anyway, navigate to `%APPDATA%\Roaming\ESRI\Desktop10.x\ArcToolbox` and rename the `ArcToolbox.dat` file.
 On next launch of the application it should recreate this file with the factory settings.
 Perhaps there's a way around this but we haven't found one yet.
 You have been warned!